Sirmadeira/Scikit/README.md

 # Scikit
-Tutorial para scikit
+Scikit tutorial
-Just a tutorial i made so i could learn scikit turns out it is library, is pretty easy so not a lot going on here
+*Just a tutorial i made so i could learn scikit turns out it is library, is pretty easy so not a lot going on here